McClellandLegge/shinydashtabs/README.md

 a directory with an .R file but no .yaml then it will not be included.
 Don't make a habit of this -- if the code is not included in the app then it shouldn't be in that directory!

-We've populated some example elements to help you get started:
+We've populated some example elements to help you get started.

+Run in the Console:

 ```r
 library("shiny") # if you haven't already